Blog

 • Chargebacks and refund abuse as volume grows

-Insurance implications: DTC brands usually need strong Product Liability Insurance, Cyber Liability Insurance, and coverage that protects inventory in storage and in transit.
+Insurance implications: DTC brands usually need strong Product Liability Insurance, Cyber Insurance, and coverage that protects inventory in storage and in transit.
 As sales scale, Crime and Fraud Insurance often becomes more important.
 As headcount grows, Employment Practices Liability Insurance (EPLI) and Directors & Officers Insurance (D&O) often follow.

-Marketplace Sellers (Amazon, Walmart, Etsy, Etc.)
+Marketplace Sellers (Amazon, Walmart, Etsy, etc.)

 Primary Risks: Platform dependency and compliance pressure